MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/phone-number-calling-plans/transfer-phone-numbers-to-teams.md

   - Microsoft Teams
 localization_priority: Normal
 search.appverid: MET150
-description: Learn how to transfer your phone number from your current service provider to Microsoft Teams. ms.custom: seo-marvel-mar2020
+description: Learn how to use the porting wizard to transfer your phone number from your current service provider to Microsoft Teams. ms.custom: seo-marvel-mar2020
 ---